astei/krypton/README.md

 * adding an async entity tracker
 * adding flush consolidation

+Krypton derives from work done in the [Velocity](https://velocitypowered.com/) and [Tuinity](https://github.com/Spottedleaf/Tuinity) projects.
+I have a good working relationship with the author of the Tuinity project so some of the networking improvements made in Tuinity will be present in Krypton.

 This project can be considered a WIP.
 The goal is to provide a networking complement to Lithium.